-- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, firstyear students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-Full-time First-time First-Year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 101 555 8 О Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$26,370 \$24,208 \$13,778 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 18 70 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$18,222 \$23,673 \$0
+Letter Number of Enrolled Students Awarded Non- need-based Scholarships and Grants Full-time First-time First-Year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 110 530 12 0 Average dollar amount of institutional non- need-based scholarship and grant aid awarded to students in line n \$27554 \$24620 \$19109 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 17 70 2 Q Average dollar amount of institutional non- need-based athletic scholarships and grants awarded to students in line p \$14211 \$22276 \$57055